Does Home Warranty Cover Air Conditioning?

 If a homeowner’s system has been properly maintained and still requires replacement of one or all components, a home warranty may approve the claim, but homeowners should do their own research on the contractors and products approved by the home warranty company.

-Choosing a licensed and experienced contractor is integral to installing a new heating & air conditioning system.
+Choosing a licensed and experienced contractor and service technician is integral to installing a new heating & air conditioning system.
 Installation can be one of the main factors of how a system runs and if done poorly, it could mean the system will never perform as it should.
 The most important day of your air conditioning system is the day it is installed.

 Before signing any contract, homeowners should: